moss-l/bhs-js-testing/boolean-simplification.md

 # Boolean simplification

-One of the seemingly simplest concepts in programming but which is probably new to you (unless you've studied formal logic) is the idea of Boolean values.
-On the other hand, we're all actually quite familiar with the idea of true and false and are good at reasoning about simple Boolean expressions: if I tell you that I only eat when I have food and am hungry and then I tell you I have a bunch of bananas but am not hungry, you can probably correctly predict that I will not eat because you understand that the *and* in “have food and am hungry” means both facts have to be true for me to eat.
+One of the seemingly simplest concepts in programming but which may be new to you (unless you've studied logic) is the idea of Boolean values.
+On the other hand, we're all actually quite familiar with the idea of true and false and are good at reasoning about simple Boolean
+expressions: if I tell you that I only eat when I have food and am hungry and then I tell you I have a bunch of bananas but am not hungry, you can probably correctly predict that I will not eat because you understand that the *and* in “have food and am hungry” means both facts have to be true for me to eat.
 On the other hand, if I told you that I eat whenever I'm hungry or when I'm bored you can probably predict that even if I'm not hungry but I'm bored, I'm probably eating.

 Several of the problems in the JS 1-10 problem set involve these kinds of Boolean expressions.
 The very first asks for a function,